kluchsin/kluchsin.github.io/_pages/cv.md

 Awards and Fellowships
 ======
+* Outstanding Graduate Award, College of Arts and Sciences, New Mexico State University, 2022

+* Pegasus Award Recognizing Outstanding Teaching by a Graduate Student, Astronomy Department, New Mexico State University, 2022

 * SSERVI Student Poster Award, Third Place, NASA Exploration and Science Forum, 2020

 * New Mexico Space Grant Graduate Research Fellowship, Funding awarded for the Spring and Fall 2018 semesters; renewed for the Spring and Fall 2019 semesters.